-The school will administer prescribed medication in school, provided a letter giving written permission and with full instructions regarding frequency and dosage etc. has been received or Parents have spoken directly to Nurse.
+The school will administer prescribed medication in school, provided a letter giving written permission and with full instructions regarding frequency and dosage etc. has been received or parents have spoken directly to the School Nurse and/or Welfare Officer.
 Parent(s) will be given a medicine administration form to complete.
-Non-prescription medication may occasionally be administered in extenuating circumstances at Nurses discretion after discussion with Parents.
+Non-prescription medication, for example, Calpol, may occasionally be administered in extenuating circumstances at the School Nurse's or Welfare Officer's discretion after discussion with parents.